MilitantVlr/19AI550_AI_for_Games/Ex.No11_MiniProject.md

-# Ex.No: 11  Mini Project
+# Ex.No: 11  Design of Car Game using Heuristic Distance-Based  AI for Proximity
 ### DATE: 04/10/2024
 ### REGISTER NUMBER : 212221040145
 ### AIM: